ysyk2021/unleashing-your-inner-innovator-the-psychology-of-effective-problem-solving/src/chapter-9-2.md

-Chapter: Setting Goals for Personal Growth through Problem-Solving
+Setting Goals for Personal Growth through Problem-Solving
 ==================================================================

 In our quest for personal growth and development, setting meaningful goals is essential.
 This chapter explores how problem-solving can be utilized to set goals effectively and drive personal growth.
 By applying problem-solving strategies to goal setting, we can create a roadmap for success and achieve significant personal transformation.